 We all know families facing medical bills or children’s health issues.
 Commercial health insurance doesn’t always cover all treatments, equipment, or services.

-Many families earn decent income, but not enough to cover everything, and yet too much to receive public assistance.
+Sadly, many families earn decent income, but not enough to cover every expense.
+And yet, they make too much to receive public assistance.

 What if you could help a family get out from under the stressful burden of health care costs—Just by sharing some information?